ragingwind/rust-programming-language-summary/readme.md

 ### Running a Subset of Tests by Name

-- You can choose which tests to run by passing cargo test the name or names of the test(s) you want to run as an argument
+- You can choose which tests to run passing cargo test the name or names of the test(s) you want to run as an argument

 ```sh
 $ cargo test one_hundred